reductoai/remembrall/README.md

 Site is live at https://remembrall.dev but having some last min issues with authentication so it kinda only runs on localhost lol.

-You should be able to clone the app and run it locally without issues if you want.
+You should be able to clone the app and run it locally without issues if you want though.

 ## Built With